Pyrgoi: Ottoman Empire

 In 1571, after the naval battle of Nafpaktos (October 7, 1571), there were Greek uprisings against the Ottomans in Katranitsa, and all over Macedonia.

 During the Ottoman occupation the village flourished so much that it became known as "küçük Istanbul" (small Istanbul) and the Patriarchate upgraded it to a regional bishopric.

 Many personalities that were recognized in humanities, sciences and trade were from Katranitsa.
 Known merchant of Vienna and close partner to Greek revolutionary Rigas Feraios, Christos Manos, founder of the Greek family Christomanos, was born in the village in 1737.
 Also from Pyrgoi, was the Greek klepht and revolutionary, Goutas, who was active in the 1740s in the regions of Western and Central Macedonia.
 He was arrested in 1747 in the city of Veria.

 The professor of the National and Kapodistrian University of Athens Damianos Georgiou Draskas and Ioannis Karamatas (1864-1913), an important factor of the Hellenic community of Zeumon and founder of the first Greek typography of Serbia (his grandson was the prominent 20th century mathematician Giovan Karamata).
-From Pyrgoi also was the great diplomat and lawyer Peter Itskos who contributed to the creation of the Serbian state.
+From Pyrgoi also was the great diplomat and lawyer Peter Itskos who contributed to the diplomacy of the Serbian state.

-According to the findings of Geographers Dimitri Mishev and D. M. Brancoff, the town had a total Christian population of 1.600, of which all were Bulgarian Patriarchist Grecomans.
+According to the findings of geographer Dimitri Mishev (D. M. Brancoff), the town had a total Christian population of 1.600, of which all were Bulgarian Patriarchist Grecomans.